 Further, the command to be salt and light in the world is not just an injunction for the individual Christian.
 Christ gives us a metaphor; we are to be a light, “like a city on a hill.”
 A city is a community–we are to set up communities of faith that will be salt and light in the world.

 North Americans, including North American Christians, are tremendously individualistic.
+We tacitly interpret our world through an individualistic lens.
+We naturally read the “salt and light” injunction individualistically.
 This is one of the very idols that a good Christian education attempts to reveal and combat.
-We tacitly interpret our world through an individualistic lens.
-The Christian school is salt and light in the world, but it is a corporate response.
+The Christian school is salt and light in the world as a community.

 We have something to share regarding teaching practices, employee relations, special education and learning assistance, recycling, bullying, assessment, supervision of teachers and students, etc. We have something to share because what we believe about Jesus Christ is true, not just for Christians, but for everyone and everything.
 So, we collectively witness to all those involved in education.

-Our staff is involved in many professional groups relating to their specific field within education.
-We are also visited frequently by teachers and principals, special education and learning assistance teachers and coordinators, coaches, counselors, government inspectors, and elected officials.
-Further, our students are involved, as Abbotsford Christian students, in the community.
-We regularly hear that Abbotsford Christian School is being salt and light in the broader community, as a community.
+Christian School staff are involved in many professional groups relating to their specific field within education.
+Our schools are also visited frequently by teachers and principals, special education and learning assistance teachers and coordinators, coaches, counselors, government inspectors, and elected officials.
+Further, our students are involved in their communities.
+We are being salt and light in the broader community, as a community.

 I am not saying that Christian teachers ought to be teaching only in Christian schools, as a matter of fact, this is a vital place where the light of the gospel needs to be reflected.
 I also want to be clear that I am not saying that sending one’s children to the public school is the wrong thing to do.
 I have heard many stories of Christian children being a blessing in their local schools.
 What I do want to claim is that the salt and light argument ought not to be understood as a Biblical injunction to send Christian children to a public school.